bbatsov/batsov.com/_pages/projects.md

 hobby work into my job, but I'll need a lot of help from you to get there!

-If you like my work consider supporting it by one of those funding platforms:
+If you like my work, consider supporting it via one of following funding platforms:

 * [GitHub Sponsors](https://github.com/users/bbatsov/sponsorship)
 * [Patreon](https://www.patreon.com/bbatsov)